UBC-MDS/ds-toolbox/chapters/en/slides/module8/module8_00.md

 By the end of this module, you will be able to

 1. Explain the Jupyter Book ecosystem.
-2. Install Jupyter Book.
+2. Build Jupyter Books via the command line.
-3. Complete the build process for a Jupyter Book.
-4. Create your own content files.
+3. Create your own content files.
-5. Publish your book online for free using GitHub Pages.
+4. Publish your book online for free using GitHub Pages.

 Notes: